 Students take this course at their own pace after completion of the first year.

-The course will be passed with a score of 5.5 average or higher.
-The grade for the assingment and the grade for the presentation should both be sufficient (5.5>).
-The final grade will be calculated as follows:
+The course will be passed with a score of 6 of average or higher.
+The grade for the assignment and the grade for the presentation should both be sufficient (6 or more).

 No specific reading list will be provided.
 Students are expected to use the relevant law articles, treaties, case studies and other scientific resources for their research and discussion of the relevant theories.

 Students will be registered automatically for the course in uSis and Brightspace.

 International Institute of Air and Space Law (IIASL)